getzola/zola/docs/content/documentation/content/table-of-contents.md

 weight = 60
 +++

-Each page/section will automatically generate a table of content for itself based on the headers present.
+Each page/section will automatically generate a table of contents for itself based on the headers present.

 It is available in the template through `section.toc` and `page.toc`.
 You can view the [template variables](./documentation/templates/pages-sections.md#table-of-contents)